Olney, Buckinghamshire: History

+Late Jurassic dinosaur bones were unearthed at a quarry in nearby Clifton Reynes.
+Evidence of Neolithic, Bronze and Iron Age activity has been found in and around Olney, much of it close to the River Ouse and to the later Roman town.
+The settlement likely developed near to a ford over the river; a mediaeval bridge was fi nally extended to fully span the flood-prone valley in the reign of Queen Anne.

-Olney is thought to have been an important Romano-British township, with remains located north-east of the current town, where in 2023 archaeologists uncovered a villa mosaic considered "remains of high significance".
+Olney is considered to have been an important Romano-British township, with extensive stone, tiles, pottery, coins and a figurine of Mercury found in a now-protected field at the north end of the current town.
+A bronze ritual bowl of Roman-era Italian origin was discovered among Roman civic remains in 1977 at near-by Hyde Farm.
+In 2023, across the main road from the protected site, archaeologists uncovered a Roman villa with mosaic and bathhouse considered "of high significance".

-Olney is mentioned as Ollanege (Olla's island) in 932.
-According to the Domesday Book the place later called Olnei had been held in 1066 by Burgred, a descendent of the King of Mercia, but by 1086 its overlord was Geoffrey de Montbray, Bishop of Coutances.
+In the year 932, the town is mentioned as Ollanege (Olla's island), and in 979 ten hides at Olney were granted by King Ethelred to his kinsman Elfere.
+According to the Domesday Book, the place later called Olnei was held in 1066 by Burgred, a descendent of the King of Mercia, but by 1086 its overlord was Geoffrey de Montbray, Bishop of Coutances.

-The "L" in Olney came long ago not to be pronounced, at least by local people.
+In 1469, during the War of the Roses, King Edward IV was reportedly captured at Olney by Richard Neville, 16th Earl of Warwick.
+Local tradition has it that Edward used the church spire as a lookout.

-In 1643, during the English Civil War, the Battle of Olney Bridge saw Prince Rupert's force attack Col. Harvey's Parliamentarians, with 60 killed.
+In 1643, during the English Civil War, the Battle of Olney Bridge saw Prince Rupert's force attack Col. Harvey's Newport Pagnell-based Parliamentarians, with 60 killed.

-The town was a centre of the Buckinghamshire lace-making industry, with Armstrong's Lace Factory prominent in the High Street, ornamented as "the Bucks Lace Industry".
+The ownership of Olney had passed frequently between many aristocratic families and the Crown since 1066, but in 1755 Olney came to the second Earl of Dartmouth.
+In 1767 an Act of Parliament decreed the enclosure of the common lands of Olney.
+The Lordship of the town remained with the Earls of Dartmouth and their descendents until 1998.
+The current Lord of Olney is Dr Nicholas P George.

-In the late 18th century, the poet William Cowper and anti-slavery campaigner and cleric John Newton collaborated here on what became known as the Olney Hymns, which include Amazing Grace.
-The town has the Cowper and Newton Museum dedicated to them, adapted from Cowper's former residence, given to the town in 1905 by the publisher William Hill Collingridge (who had been born in the house).
+In the late 18th century, the poet William Cowper, and anti-slavery campaigner and Anglican cleric John Newton, collaborated in the town on what became known as the Olney Hymns, which include Amazing Grace.
+Olney has the Cowper and Newton Museum dedicated to them, adapted from Cowper's former residence, and given to the town in 1905 by the publisher William Hill Collingridge (born in the house).
 Newton was succeeded as curate in Olney by the biblical commentator Thomas Scott (1747–1821).
 In July 2022, the museum celebrated the 250th anniversary of Amazing Grace with exhibitions and special events.